mit-cml/iot-website-source/docs/src/app/pages/Arduino101SoundRecorder.md

 ![set Arduino101SoundRecorder1 PlayPin  to](blocks/Arduino101SoundRecorder.PlayPin_setter.svg)

 + <a name="RecordPin"></a>`RecordPin` – The digital pin used to trigger the recording.
-If using the Grove connector, this is the same as the digital pin port (D4 becomes 4).
+If using the Grove connector, this is one number higher than the digital pin port (D4 becomes 5).

 ![get Arduino101SoundRecorder1 RecordPin ](blocks/Arduino101SoundRecorder.RecordPin_getter.svg)